AdityaDendukuri/IsingNucleation/README.md

 ## INTRODUCTION
-This is a Monte Carlo simulation program for the Ising spin model written by Aditya Dendukuri.
+This is a Monte Carlo simulation program for the Ising spin model.
 Simulations include free energy construction [1], nucleus formation [2] with umbrella sampling [1].

 ## INSTRUCTIONS TO RUN
 1. Clone the repo